splunk/public-o11y-docs/gdi/get-data-in/application/php/configuration/advanced-php-configuration.rst

    * - ``SIGNALFX_RECORDED_VALUE_MAX_LENGTH``
      - Maximum length an attribute value can have.
 Values longer than this are truncated.
 The default value is ``1200``.
    * - ``SIGNALFX_CAPTURE_ENV_VARS``
-     - Comma-separated list of environment variables to attach to the root span.
+     - List of environment variables to attach to the root span, separated by commas.
    * - ``SIGNALFX_CAPTURE_REQUEST_HEADERS``
      - Comma-separated list of incoming request headers to turn into spans.
 For example, ``User-Agent`` is captured as ``http.request.headers.user_agent``.
    * - ``SIGNALFX_ACCESS_TOKEN``